wdawson/okta.github.io/_source/_posts/2018-12-26-react-native-android-play-store.md

 ## Choosing an App to Make

 The first choice when publishing an app is deciding what to put on the app store.
-A good place to look is online lists of projects like Karan Goel’s [Mega Project List](https://github.com/karan/Projects#mega-project-list).
-Here you’ll make the **Prime Factorization** problem which takes a number and returns its prime factors.
+A good place to look is online lists of projects like Karan Goel's [Mega Project List](https://github.com/karan/Projects#mega-project-list).
+Here you'll make the **Prime Factorization** problem which takes a number and returns its prime factors.
 Not sure what you might use this for, but somebody might want to download it!

 ## Interface Theming

 The next choice is how the app looks.
 This includes the controls like dropdowns and buttons, as well as the layout on the screen.
 One place to start is out-of-box solutions for React Native like [NativeBase](https://nativebase.io/), [Shoutem](https://shoutem.github.io/ui/) and [React Native Elements](https://react-native-training.github.io/react-native-elements/).
 These are quite heavy, all-or-nothing solutions.
 Since we are using a React-based technology another solution would be to use something based on [Styled Components](https://www.styled-components.com/) which is a popular, light-weight approach to theming React applications (and it also [works great on React Native](https://www.styled-components.com/docs/basics#react-native)).
-There’s an [entire page](https://github.com/styled-components/awesome-styled-components#built-with-styled-components) listing components and component-systems based on Styled Components.
-In this tutorial, you’ll be using Styled Components to build up components yourself.
+There's an [entire page](https://github.com/styled-components/awesome-styled-components#built-with-styled-components) listing components and component-systems based on Styled Components.
+In this tutorial, you'll be using Styled Components to build up components yourself.

 ## Setting up the Production Environment

 ### Install Android Studio

-In order to build the eventual APK (the format of the app you’ll upload to the store), you need to [install Android Studio](https://developer.android.com/studio/).
+In order to build the eventual APK (the format of the app you'll upload to the store), you need to [install Android Studio](https://developer.android.com/studio/).
 Once done make sure you have SDK version 27 as this is what React Native uses.

 ### Install the JDK

 You also need to make sure you have a recent Java Development Kit installed (like version 8).
 The installation differs depending on your platform.
-You can use [Oracle’s Java SDK](https://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html) or use [SDKMAN](https://sdkman.io/) to install other options, like OpenJDK.
+You can use [Oracle's Java SDK](https://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html) or use [SDKMAN](https://sdkman.io/) to install other options, like OpenJDK.

 ### Initialize the Skeleton